 But look at it.

-Networks still will not play video tape of what happened on 9-11.
+Networks still will not play videotape of what happened on 9-11.

-It's just too traumatic.
+It's just too dramatic.

 It's just too soon.